 About the Share

-CSA is a business model based in mutual respect between food producers and consumers, both making choices in response to one another’s needs and desires.
+CSA is a business model based in mutual respect between food producers and consumers who make choices in response to one another’s needs.
 We are a group of producers working to bring you something you need: nutritious food all winter.
-CSA members are a group of customers working to bring us something we need: a secure income for the work that we do.
-By joining the Sparrowbush Farm Winter CSA you are voting for sustainable agriculture in Columbia County and sustainable livelihoods in farming for this group of growers and producers.
+CSA members are a group of customers working to bring us something we need: a secure winter income for the work that we do.
+By joining the Sparrowbush Winter CSA you are voting for sustainable agriculture in Columbia County and sustainable livelihoods for this group of growers and producers.

 Our Winter CSA program: